cosinekitty/astronomy/source/python/README.md

 <a name="SearchAltitude"></a>
 ### SearchAltitude(body, observer, direction, startTime, limitDays, altitude)

-**Finds the next time a body reaches a given altitude.**
+**Finds the next time the center of a body passes through a given altitude.**

-Finds when the given body ascends or descends through a given altitude angle, as seen by an observer at the specified location on the Earth.
+Finds when the center of the given body ascends or descends through a given altitude angle, as seen by an observer at the specified location on the Earth.
 By using the appropriate combination of `direction` and `altitude` parameters, this function can be used to find when civil, nautical, or astronomical twilight